lamberta/devkit-doc/examples/guide/event/pubsub/readme.md

 invoked with the parameter value "Red was clicked".

 ~~~
-            .subscribeOnce("Clicked", this._subscribeView1, "setText", "Red was clicked")
+            .subscribe("Clicked", this._subscribeView1, "setText", "Red was clicked")
 ~~~

 When "Clicked" is published then the onClick method is